-Eczema on Nipples, Areola or Breast whilst Breastfeeding
+Eczema on Nipples, Areola or Breast while Breastfeeding

 Should I still breastfeed if I have eczema on my nipples?

-Yes, you can continue to breastfeed, it is completely safe for your baby.
-In most cases eczema can be managed successfully, so that symptoms decrease and breastfeeding is manageable.
+Yes, you can continue to breastfeed, it is entirely safe for your baby.
+In most cases, eczema can be managed successfully; so that symptoms decrease and breastfeeding is manageable.

 Causes of Eczema & Eczema Control Tips

 - Use as little soap or no soap when washing your nipples.
 All you need is a little water to rinse them.
 The Montgomery glands on the areola secrete a substance which keeps your nipples clean and hydrated.
 The oily secretion that Montgomery glands produce contain antimicrobial factors that help to prevent germs from growing.

 - Keep your nipples dry by replacing any nursing pads often.
 Some brands of disposable breast pads may cause irritation.

 - Use natural laundry detergents and avoid the use of perfume.
 Keep your clothes away from bleach.

 - Stress is a massive trigger for eczema on nipples.
 I know it's not an easy one to control, but keep this in mind.

 - Your diet definitely has a role to play.
 You may be experiencing an allergic reaction to a specific food.
 Dairy and sugar are common allergens.
 Gluten sensitivity can also lead to skin issues.